brlin-tw/linux-low-load-autosuspend/README.md

    Replace the `X.Y.Z` placeholder text to the actual version number of the release archive you downloaded.

-   You can customize the monitoring behavior by using the environment variables documented in [the "Environment variables that can influence the behavior of the utility" chapter](#environment-variables-that-can-influence-the-behavior-of-the-utility)
+   You can customize the monitoring behavior by using the environment variables documented in [the "Environment variables that can influence the behavior of the utility" chapter](#environment-variables-that-can-influence-the-behavior-of-the-utility-)

-## Environment variables that can influence the behavior of the utility
+## Environment variables that can influence the behavior of the utility 🔧

 The following environment variables can be set to influence the behavior of the utility: